75+ Free Simple Commission Agreement Templates – Printable PDF, Doc

 Determine the Parties Involved

-The first step in creating a commission agreement template is to identify the parties involved.
+The first step in creating a commission agreement template is identifying the parties involved.
 In this case, the parties are the employer and the sales or agency employee/independent contractor.
 Outline their full names and their roles in the agreement.
 If applicable, you should also include the company name and address.

 Define the Commission Structure